adityaarakeri/claude-on-a-leash/README.md

 # Your hook decides:
 exit 0   # allow
-exit 2   # block — stderr becomes feedback Claude reads and adapts to
+exit 2   # block -- stderr becomes feedback Claude reads and adapts to
 ```

-The feedback loop is the key feature: Claude doesn't just get stopped — it learns *why* and tries a safer approach.
+The feedback loop is the key feature: Claude doesn't just get stopped.
+It reads *why*, then tries a safer approach.
+Blocked hooks are also a great debugging tool for understanding what Claude was actually trying to do.

 ---